SALE & ALTRINCHAM PAGES

 The town centre was redeveloped in the 1970s and its shopping centre now lies along the pedestrianised George Street and the parallel Stamford New Road/Railway Street, which lead southwards to The Downs, Hale and Bowdon.
 The town's old market hall survives as does the covered market itself, which is sited between Market Street and Greenwood Street.
 But the impact of the massive Trafford Centre just a few miles away hit the town's retail trade hard.
 In an attempt to reinvigorate the retail trade, part of the 1970s shopping centre in George Street was rebuilt in 2006/7 to 2011 and a new Vue cinema opened in the town in January 2007.

 Having been identified as one of the country's towns with the most empty shops, Altrincham in recent years has been on the up, with the revitalisation of the Market Hall leading the way.
 Altrincham is now a local centre for good food and drink, particualry in and around the Market and adjacent streets such as Greenwood Street and Shaw's Road.

 Altrincham is probably best known nationally today for its successful non-league football team.
-Altrincham Football Club, which plays on Moss Lane, has knocked out more League teams (16) from the FA Cup than any other current non-league club and in the 1980s was the country's leading non-league team.
+Altrincham Football Club, which plays on Moss Lane, has knocked out more League teams (17) from the FA Cup than any other current non-league club and in the 1980s was the country's leading non-league team.
 The town also had a celebrated ice hockey team, the Altrincham Aces, who played at the Altrincham Ice Rink in Broadheath.
-This was closed some years ago but a new rink was opened in 2007 behind Altrincham station.
-This is the home to the Manchester Phoenix club.
+This was closed some years ago but a new Silver Blades rink was opened in 2007 behind Altrincham station.
+This is the home to the successful Manchester Storm ice-hockey club.